 Simon’s additional television and radio credits include appearances on Sunday Night at The Palladium (ITV); The John Bishop Show (BBC One); John Bishop’s Christmas Show (BBC One); Channel 4’s Comedy Gala; Absolutely Fabulous (BBC One); Children In Need (BBC One); Al Murray’s Multiple Personality (ITV1); Comedy Rocks (ITV1); Big Brother’s Big Mouth (Channel 4); The Wall (BBC Three); Edinburgh and Beyond (Comedy Central); and BBC Radio 2’s Out To Lunch.
-Also in 2013, Lee Nelson made a highly anticipated return to BBC One’s Let’s Dance for Comic Relief reaching the final with an impressive performance of Swan Lake!
-He is the only person to perform in two series of the show having danced to Club Tropicana the year before and he also sat on the judging panel in 2012.
+In 2013, Lee Nelson made a highly anticipated return to BBC One’s Let’s Dance for Comic Relief, reaching the final with an impressive hip-hop-ballet performance of Swan Lake!
+He is the only person to perform in two series of the show, having danced to Club Tropicana the year before, and he also sat on the judging panel in 2012.

 Simon wrote a weekly column in the News of The World as Lee Nelson.